 Turbo Trainers Buyers Guide + Video

-Learn about the different types of turbo trainer and how they can help you reach your training goals with this quick guide.
+Learn about the different types of turbo trainer and how they can help you reach your training goals.

 Turbo Trainers Buyer's Guide

-When the rain's lashing down and gale force winds are blowing, it can be hard to find the motivation to get kitted up and head out for a bike ride.
+It's not always easy to get out on your bike - whether that's because the rain's lashing down, the roads are covered with ice, or it's just not convenient.
 That's where turbo trainers come in.
-Effectively turning your bike into an exercise bike, they're a brilliant way to keep your fitness levels up, particularly over the winter months.
-With a bewildering array of indoor trainers and accessories available, this guide will give you an insight into which type of trainer is best for you.
+Effectively turning your bike into a supercharged exercise bike, they're a brilliant way to keep your fitness levels up when you can't get out for a ride.
+With an overwhelming array of indoor trainers and accessories available, this guide aims to give you an insight into which type of trainer is best for you.